How Smart Families are Investing in 2025

 Private equity and venture capital

 Private equity (PE) and venture capital (VC) remain cornerstone allocations for sophisticated investors.
-These asset classes continue to offer strong return potential, but increasingly, families are drawn to the sense of control and influence that comes with them.
-According to bfinance, 100% of surveyed family offices have exposure to private equity, and half intend to increase their allocations.
-For many, this is more than a financial decision – it’s a way to play an active role in shaping the future of business, backing transformative founders and ideas.
+These asset classes continue to offer strong return potential, but increasingly, families are drawn to the sense of control and influence they provide.
+According to bfinance, all surveyed family offices reported exposure to private equity (versus 76 per cent of institutional investors) and 89 per cent invest in venture capital.
+Around half plan to increase allocations over the next year.
+For many, this is more than a financial decision; it is a way to play an active role in shaping the future of business, backing transformative founders and ideas.

-Direct investments and co-investments are also gaining momentum, especially in sectors where innovation is rewriting the rules.
-Family offices are gravitating toward deals in artificial intelligence, biotechnology, and fintech – areas that align with their long-term convictions and values.
-These investments offer the opportunity to go deeper than traditional fund commitments, allowing families to partner directly with entrepreneurs and steer outcomes more meaningfully.
-The appeal lies not just in potential upside, but in engagement and impact.
+Direct and co-investments are also gaining momentum, particularly in sectors where innovation is rewriting the rules.
+Families are gravitating toward deals in artificial intelligence, biotechnology and fintech, areas that align with their long-term convictions and values.
+These investments offer the opportunity to go deeper than traditional fund commitments, allowing families to partner directly with entrepreneurs and influence outcomes meaningfully.
+The appeal lies not only in potential upside, but in engagement and impact.

 Real estate: strategic and opportunistic